gtangelo/portfolio/src/posts/traceback.md

 ## Overview

 ### Problem
 Without effective tracking on the time spent on different tasks, this can lead to poor time management.
-Thus, it is important for users to track the time and effort spent on certain tasks so that they can analyse where the hours are spent for improved productivity.
+Thus, it is `important for users to track the time and effort spent on certain tasks` so that they can analyse where the hours are spent to improve productivity.

 ### Solution
-**Traceback** is a Google Chrome extension which records the time user spends on different tasks.
-The aim of this extension is to empower users to monitor the time spent on a task and reduce the effort to do so.
+Traceback is a Google Chrome extension which `records the time user spends on different tasks.` The aim of this extension is to empower users to monitor the time spent on a task and reduce the effort to do so.

 ## Demo and Features
 ![Traceback Demo](../assets/traceback-demo.gif)